loxilb-io/killercoda-examples/loxilb-sctptunlb/step2.md

 This command will configure LB policy to connection SCTP client with `88.88.88.88` VIP and `25.25.25.1, 26.26.26.1, 27.27.27.1` IPv4 STCP endpoints with VxLAN Overlay

-LoxiLB'S SCTP VxLAN Overlay is operationg as like following diagram:
+LoxiLB'S SCTP VxLAN Overlay is operating as like following diagram:

 ![configuration](./assets/configuration.png)

-configuration

 Check LoxiLB SCTP VxLAN Overlay configuration :
 ```